Denmark: Education

 All educational programmes in Denmark are regulated by the Ministry of Education and administered by local municipalities.
 Folkeskole covers the entire period of compulsory education, encompassing primary and lower secondary education.
 Most children attend folkeskole for 10 years, from the ages of 6 to 16.
 There are no final examinations, but pupils can choose to sit an exam when finishing ninth grade (14–15 years old).
 The test is obligatory if further education is to be attended.
 Alternatively pupils can attend an independent school (friskole), or a private school (privatskole), such as Christian schools or Waldorf schools.

 Following graduation from compulsory education, there are several continuing educational opportunities; the Gymnasium (STX) attaches importance in teaching a mix of humanities and science, Higher Technical Examination Programme (HTX) focuses on scientific subjects and the Higher Commercial Examination Programme emphasises on subjects in economics.
 Higher Preparatory Examination (HF) is similar to Gymnasium (STX), but is one year shorter.
 For specific professions, there is vocational education, training young people for work in specific trades by a combination of teaching and apprenticeship.

-The government records upper secondary school completion rates of 83% and tertiary enrollment and completion rates of 45% in 2018.
+The government records upper secondary school completion rates of 83% and tertiary enrolment and completion rates of 45% in 2018.
 All university and college (tertiary) education in Denmark is free of charges; there are no tuition fees to enrol in courses.
 Students aged 18 or above may apply for state educational support grants, known as Statens Uddannelsesstøtte (SU), which provides fixed financial support, disbursed monthly.
 Danish universities offer international students a range of opportunities for obtaining an internationally recognised qualification in Denmark.
 Many programmes may be taught in the English language, the academic lingua franca, in bachelor's degrees, master's degrees, doctorates and student exchange programmes.